mc-imperial/gpuverify/Documentation/developer_guide.rst

       > mkdir ${BUILD_ROOT}\llvm_and_clang\build
       > cd ${BUILD_ROOT}\llvm_and_clang\build
-      > cmake -G "Visual Studio 12" `
+      > cmake -G "Visual Studio 14" `
               -D LLVM_TARGETS_TO_BUILD="X86;NVPTX" `
               ..\src

-   In case you have Visual Studio 2015, replace ``Visual Studio 12`` by ``Visual Studio 14``.
-This may require a version of CMake later than 2.8.8.
+   In case you have Visual Studio 2017, replace ``Visual Studio 14`` by ``Visual Studio 15``.
+This may require CMake version 3.7.2 or later.

    Compile LLVM and Clang.
 You can do this by opening ``LLVM.sln`` in Visual Studio and building, or alternatively, if you have setup the Microsoft tools